mus2mg/genetic-algorithm-/README.md

 visit [this](https://py.processing.org/tutorials/gettingstarted/) guide to setup pyhon in processing

 ## Executing the code
+download this file
+change extension to pyde
-download this file and open this file in processing, then run it from the application
+remove the import of random and it's references and directly call random method and open this file in processing, then run it from the application